yl2811-cmd/Showheel/wwwroot/story-engl.md

 All human civilizations are concentrated on the only habitable continent, **Aethelgard**.

-#### Overview of the Aethelgard Continent
+#### Overview of Aethelgard Continent

 For detailed geographical references (ASCII map + distance table + flight route), see §1.2-§1.3.
-The following only reflects the general feeling.
+The following only reflects our physical experience.

 The continent stretches east to west.
 The Azure Main to the north/west delivers moisture, and the Main Basin is a temperate, habitable lowland (home to the majority of the population).
 The southern edge of the basin is bisected by the **Orun Plateau**—a basalt plateau uplifted by a thrust fault.
 To the north, a 3km vertical escarpment forms a wall (35° slope, alternating basalt/shale layers = Titan's Staircase, black steps + green moss + silver waterfalls), while to the south lies a gently sloping plateau.
 Orun splits the continent into two worlds: a humid green to the north and the ochre-red Great Ochre Desert (iron oxide strata, the oldest rust in the Archeon) to the south.
 To the east of the basin lies the **Serpent's Tooth** mountain range (3000-6100m).
-The valley on the eastern slopes of the mountain range is where Skyleaf is located—a settlement built along a glacial meltwater river, facing the vast plains and high-altitude lakes to the east, backed by snow-capped mountains.
+The valley on the eastern slope of the mountain range is where Skyleaf is located—the settlement is built along a glacial meltwater river, facing east towards vast grasslands and high-altitude lakes, backed by snow-capped mountains.
 Access to Skyleaf requires crossing Kestrel's Gate (the slot canyon passage of Serpent's Tooth).
 Axiom Scar is deep in the desert.

+#### Internal Topographic Differentiation of the Main Basin

+**Important:** The Basin is not a mirror image, measuring 800 x 500 km.
+The young and active plate tectonics of Archeon did not allow for such uniformity.
+With the Orun so dramatic and Serpent's Tooth so sharp, the basin's interior could not possibly be without undulations—it's just that the scale within the basin is one to two orders of magnitude smaller compared to the Orun and the mountains.
+From inside the basin, the view remains open and horizon-dominated—but the terrain subtly changes every few tens of kilometers.
+The basin's interior is divided into five landforms:

+**① True Plains Zone (~40%)**—Core Agricultural Area.
+Surrounding Hearthstone, the outer edge of Frontier, the western extension of Millhaven, and inland towards Iris Hollow.
+Topographic relief < 30m/km.
+Geometric fields of wheat, yellow-headed cabbage, and copperleaf cabbage are separated by silver tremella windbreaks, and irrigation canals extend to the horizon.
+This is the true location of the "Golden Plains"—but it is not the entirety of the basin.

+**② Gentle Hills (~25%)**—The transitional zone on the eastern side of the basin (towards Thornfield) and northeast before it enters the Atheria Valley.
+Low hills, 50-150m high, with tuber and wheat fields between them, and grassy slopes for thorn-goat grazing on the hilltops.
+Thornfield and Crestline are located in this area.
+From the airship, it appears as a continuous series of low waves; from the ground, one can see windmills on the top of one hill from the top of another.

+**③ River-cut valleys (~15%)**—Shallow valleys carved by the northern and southern branches of the Ishkar River and their tributaries.
+The Atheria Valley is the deepest extreme version of this system (400m) at the northeastern edge of the basin.
+Shallower versions exist within the basin: 30-100m incision, with riverbank farmland at the bottom and gentle grasslands on the valley walls.
+The area south of Hearthstone and the location of Verdance are examples of such shallowly incised valleys.

+**④ Paleo-lava plateaus (~10%)**—Small basalt outcrops radiating northward from the north wall of Orun, isolated plateaus 10-50m high, scattered throughout the central and southern parts of the basin.
+The CI pylon group at Frontier City was likely built on such plateaus—which explains why pylons appear to "grow" from a raised base rather than floating on flat ground from a distance.
+Coppergate and Ironvein were also built on these plateaus (the "dark walls" of Ironvein are basalt outcrops).

+**⑤ Wetlands/Lake Basins (~10%)** — Wetland systems extending inland from Azure Main, on the western and northwestern sides of the basin.
+Surrounding Iris Hollow and inland towards Driftmoor.
+A continuous system of paddy fields, ponds, and irrigation canals.
+Habitat for canal-ducks.

+**These five types of uneven distribution.** The eastern side of the basin is predominantly hilly and plateau (more rugged), the western side is predominantly plains and wetlands (softer), the northern side transitions into forest (Canopy), and the southern side connects to the plateau system of the northern wall of Orun.
+This distribution explains why the settlements have such different character—Frontier is a transition from plateau to plain, Atheria is an extreme version of a river-cut valley, Coppergate is a plateau transit hub, Thornfield is hilly pasture, Hearthstone is the center of a true plain, and Iris Hollow is a combination of hills, wetlands, and coastline. **No settlement is built on "completely flat" terrain**—the people of Archeon instinctively choose to settle in undulating locations (better views, wind protection, natural drainage, visible layers between neighbors).

+**Meaning of the writing:** When Anna flew over the Basin, what she saw below was not a uniform golden blanket—but a mosaic of **fields—hills—valleys—plateaus—corridors—and vibratoforests**, with a different topographical grammar every few tens of kilometers.
+Her flight altitude allowed her to see this mosaic (the layers of topographical undulations are clearest at 500m).
+When she landed on an outpost within the Basin, the distant horizon was not a straight line—but a rhythmic outline interrupted by the silhouette of a plateau or a ridgeline of a hill.

 ### 1.3 Sensory Snapshots of the Six Settlements